 7 Centers Yoga Arts was founded by Ruth Hartung and Gary Majchrzak in Sedona in October 1998 with the assistance and support of Mary Sean Young.
 Both founders had taught in studios in Los Angeles and Seattle, however this studio, 7 Centers Yoga Arts, was modeled after the ashram & meditation retreats they had experienced in India.
-In July 2001 with the first teacher training, a non-profit branch was formed called Mystis, Inc. This branch is dedicated to yoga teacher training and community classes including outreach programs like The Children’s Project.
-Since 2001, there have been fifty four month-long immersion trainings led by Ruth Hartung with faculty & staff.
+In July 2001 with the first yoga immersion, a non-profit branch was formed called Mystis, Inc. This branch is dedicated to yoga immersions and community classes including outreach programs like The Children’s Project.
+Since 2001, there have been sixty month-long immersions led by Ruth Hartung with faculty & staff.

 To keep in touch with the expanding community, 7 Centers publishes a monthly educational newsletter with great and informative Articles written on Ayurveda, Vedic Astrology and tongue-in-cheek Yogic philosophy by the (in)famous Lionheart.